Enduriel/BB-Modding-Doc-MD/Modern Hooks/Mod Object.md

 <Mod>.require(...)
 // ... is an arbitrary number of string parameters
 ```

-Each parameter is a string in the form `modID` `operator` `version` `(Friendly Mod Name)`, with everything except the modID being optional, and operator and version being required together.
+Each parameter is a string in the form `modID operator version (Friendly Mod Name) [Compatibility Explanation]`, with everything except the modID being optional, and operator and version being required together.

 Declares requirements for your mod.
 The version part of the string accepts a [semver](https://semver.org) or float version prefixed with an operator that describes which versions are required.
 The acceptable operators are